-- When reporting on impacts relating to water usage a criterion for disaggregation could be based on the vulnerability to water-stress by geographical area or, if appropriate, site. - Child labour impacts whose severity can depend on country specific laws and regulations and labour market practices; therefore, country level disaggregation could be the criterion. - An undertaking in the garment industry manufacturing has subsidiaries in different countries and adequate wages and collective bargaining have not been considered material impacts overall.
-However, there is one country, where its subsidiary with 15% of its workforce does pay below the adequate wages for the country and collective bargaining agreements do not take place, the materiality assessment should consider that level of disaggregation at country to identify material negative impact.
-Similar disaggregation might be considered for an undertaking that has production sites in different countries or regions for impacts related to pollution or doing business in countries where higher risks of corruption and bribery are observed compared to others.
+- When reporting on impacts relating to water usage a criterion for disaggregation could be based on the vulnerability to water-stress by geographical area or, if appropriate, site. - Child labour impacts whose severity can depend on country specific laws and regulations and labour market practices; therefore, country level disaggregation could be the criterion. - An undertaking in the garment industry manufacturing subsidiaries in different countries and adequate wages and collective bargaining have not been considered material impacts overall.
+However, there is one country, where its subsidiary with 15% of its workforce does pay below the adequate wages for the country and collective bargaining agreements do not take place, the materiality assessment should consider that level disaggregation at country to identify material negative impact.
+Similar disaggregation might be considered an undertaking that production sites in different countries or regions for impacts related to pollution or doing business countries where higher risks of corruption and bribery are observed compared to others.

-- 188. Where the severity of impacts could be obscured by aggregating data, the undertaking should disaggregate per country, site, asset or subsidiary to meet the qualitative characteristics of information, namely relevance and faithful representation and, in this way, provide the most accurate and truthful representation when disclosing the severity of the related impact.
+representation and, in this way, provide the most accurate and truthful representation when disclosing the severity of the related impact.
 The question of how data should be disaggregated should focus on the specific facts and circumstances of the undertaking where the actual or potential negative impacts occur.
-Hence, there are situations whereby the undertaking adopts a different level of disaggregation for two separate sustainability matters within the same topic (e.g., own workforce: adequate wages and training and development) and this would be appropriate. - 189.
-For risks and opportunity, the focus is on whether the aggregation could obscure information that could have an influence on the investor's decisions to provide funds to the undertaking. - 190.
-As described in ESRS 1 para 55, the disclosures in the sustainability statement i shall consider the level of disaggregation adopted in its materiality assessment. - FAQ 19: Is an IFRS or local GAAP segment an appropriate level of disaggregation for the materiality assessment? - 191.
-In general no. The purpose of the disaggregation objectives for financial reporting and sustainability reporting is different (also refer to FAQ 5 "Is materiality for financial statements and management commentary the same as financial materiality for the sustainability statements?" and FAQ 6 "Is financial materiality for sustainability reporting limited to effects presented in financial statements?").
-In general, the sector classification of the undertaking's activities is more appropriate as a starting point (refer to ESRS 2 IRO 1 paragraph 53 (b) (i). - 192.
+Hence, there are situations whereby the undertaking adopts a different level of disaggregation for two separate sustainability matters within the same topic (e.g., own workforce: adequate wages and training and development) and this would be appropriate.

+203. For risks and opportunity, the focus is on whether the aggregation could obscure information that could have an influence on the investor's decisions to provide funds to the undertaking.

+- 204. As described in ESRS 1 para 55, the disclosures in the sustainability statement i shall consider the level of disaggregation adopted in its materiality assessment. - FAQ 19: Is an IFRS or local GAAP segment an appropriate level of disaggregation for the materiality assessment? - 205.
+In general no. The purpose of the disaggregation objectives for financial reporting and sustainability reporting is different (also refer to FAQ 5 "Is the information likely to be material for financial statements the same as for the sustainability statement?" and FAQ 6 "Is financial materiality for sustainability reporting limited to effects presented in financial statements?").
+In general, the sector classification of the undertaking's activities is more appropriate as a starting point (refer to ESRS 2 IRO 1 paragraph 53 (b) (i). - 206.
 Segment reporting under IFRS or local GAAP is based on a "management approach" (as defined in the IFRS) or based on another approach as the case might be for the segment reporting required under local GAAP.
-The criterion for financial reporting segmentation groups business activities or, in some
+The criterion for financial reporting segmentation groups business activities or, in some cases, subsidiaries into segments that are as much as possible homogenous within the segment and non-homogenous as compared to the remaining segments.
+The level of disaggregation or reportable segments are consistently applied in the financial reporting without variation between the different reported items.